 Your Old Driving Licence

-You don’t have to send your old driving licence to the DVLA, but you should keep hold of it for about a month after it has expired.
+You have to send your old driving licence and paper counterpart to the DVLA.
+The address you need to send it to will be provided with your new driving licence.
 If you don’t have a UK driving licence or you haven’t been in the UK for more than 185 days out of the last 12 months, you will need to have proof of your UK address.
 You may be asked to send in:

 - Your work permit or a letter from your employer or employment agency